yobad/AppDevIII2024/_posts/2024-03-15-Lecture7_DesignPatterns_MVVM.md

   - Most code in the code-behind file usually controls the user interface (UI) behavior. *UI behavior* can include anything that happens *to* the UI, like changing a color or some text.
   - Code-behind file can include anything that happens *because of* the UI, including button click handlers.
 - What is the problem in using code-behind files?
-  - One problem with this approach is that it is hard to write unit tests against code-behind files.
+  - One problem with this approach is that it is hard to write unit tests **against code-behind files**.
   - Code-behind files in a `.NET MAUI` app derive from a `.NET MAUI` framework type.
 They often assume an application state that is created by parsing XAML or even created by other pages.
 These conditions are difficult to handle in a unit test runner that might not even be running on a mobile device, let alone with a user interface.
-So, unit tests are rarely able to test the UI behaviors in these files.
+So, unit tests are rarely **able to test the UI behaviors** in these files.
 - Why and when to use MVVM?
   - When used correctly, the MVVM pattern solves these problems by moving most UI behavior logic to unit-testable classes that are called `viewmodels`.
   - The MVVM pattern is most commonly used with frameworks that support data-binding.